CSharpDude/daves-digital-garden/src/site/notes/Sessions/Session 14 - The Chetwood.md

 With that we bid the Hobbits good day.
 "So east it is that we must go."

 "Let me see that."
-Galamdir looked carefully at the drawing.
+Amdiriel looked carefully at the drawing.
 "This resembles the emblem of a group known as the [[Adversaries/Shadowwing Brotherhood\|Shadowwing Brotherhood]].
 They are said to have the ability to move unseen and strike their foes from the shadows.
 They would not be above helping an agent of the enemy for a price.
 They are supposed to have a hidden enclave somewhere in the Trollshaws."

 "The Trollshaws.
 Ack, I hate trolls." spat Gorin.
 "But it seems we're a-goin' that way laddie.
 Keep a torch handy.
 We should camp here for the night and strike out in the mornin'."